sogno-platform/dpsim/docs/hugo/content/en/docs/Models/RLC-Elements/index.md

 ### Capacitance

-The same procedure can be applied to \eqref{eq:capacitance} describing a capacitance.
+The same procedure can be applied to a capacitance.
 Integration on both side yields
 $$
 	i_C(t) = C \frac{\mathrm{d}}{\mathrm{d}t} \ v_C(t)